-For the better part of the 20th century, working on the cutting-edge of science and engineering at places like Bell Labs, HP Labs, or Xerox Parc was a great way to meet these goals.
+For the better part of the 20th century, working on the cutting-edge of science and technology at places like Bell Labs, HP Labs, or Xerox Parc was a great way to meet these goals.

-The long list of breakthroughs first made in those labs produced many defining technologies of the modern era, including notably computer chip transistors, communication satellites, solar cell arrays, lasers, LED displays, and cellular phones, to name a few.
+The long list of breakthroughs made in those labs produced some of the defining technologies of the modern age, including the computer transistor and microchip, communication satellites, lasers, solar cells, and cellular phones, just to name a few.

 Yet despite this incredible track record of invention, the companies that pioneered these breakthroughs never truly capitalized on their monumental achievements.

-Today, it doesn’t even surprise anyone to know that large technology companies have all but abandoned end-to-end research from lab to market, preferring to pay top dollar instead for innovations coming from without.
+Today, it doesn’t even surprise anyone to learn that large technology companies have all but abandoned the effort to research advanced new technologies, preferring to pay top dollar instead for innovations coming from without.

-Indeed, far from delivering the cornucopia that these companies once promised, the growing mountain of cash they are busy piling leads us to suspect that the path forward is fraught with more stagnation.
+Indeed, far from delivering the cornucopia these companies once promised, the cash hoard they’ve been too busy piling up leads us to suspect that the path ahead is fraught with worse stagnation.

-Despite their record profits, it would be inconceivable for most publicly-listed technology companies today to announce that they’re pursuing research on highly speculative new technologies that may not find commercial use for at least a decade, and we see no signs to suggest that this trend will change anytime soon, we believe that it casts serious doubts on the long-term health of science and technology innovation.↩︎
+Despite record profits, it would be inconceivable for almost any publicly listed technology company today to announce that it was actively pursuing research on highly speculative technologies that wouldn't be ready for commercial use for at least a decade, and we see no signs to suggest that this trend will change anytime soon.
+Accordingly, we believe that this state of affairs casts serious doubts on the long-term vigor of science and technology innovation. ↩︎

 Large numbers.
 Small problems.

-The story goes in Silicon Valley that a never-ending stream of startups, scaling rapidly from small beginnings, can eventually take care of the world’s biggest problems.
+The story goes in Silicon Valley that a never-ending stream of startups, each scaling rapidly from a small beginning, can eventually take care of the world’s biggest problems.

-Yet, while startups may seem capable of anything in theory, things are different in practice, where all but the most cavalier founders know to stay clear of complex problems with lots of moving parts.
+Yet, while startups may seem capable of anything in theory, things are very different in practice, where all but the most cavalier founders know to stay clear of complex problems with many moving parts.

-Although startups can excel at innovation using existing technology, that alone cannot make up for the growing lack of ambitiously large projects or of breakthrough invention and discovery.
+Although startups can excel at combining existing technologies in new and surprising ways, that alone cannot make up for the growing lack of ambitiously large projects or of breakthrough invention and discovery.
 A health tracking app is no substitute for a cancer cure.